typst/packages/packages/preview/board-n-pieces/0.1.0/README.md

 ### Version 0.1.0 (initial version)

-- Display a chess position on a chessboard with the `display-board` function.
+- Display a chess position on a chessboard with the `board` function.

 - Get the starting position with `starting-position`.